arcus-azure/arcus.scripting/docs/preview/02-Features/powershell/azure-devops.md

 # The pipeline variable $variableName will be updated to value $variableValue as well, so it can be used in subsequent tasks of the current job.
 ```

+**Azure DevOps Example**
 This function is intended to be used from an Azure DevOps pipeline.
 Internally, it uses some predefined Azure DevOps variables.
-One of the environment variables that is used, is the the `SYSTEM_ACCESSTOKEN` variable.
+One of the environment variables that is used, is the `SYSTEM_ACCESSTOKEN` variable.
 However, due to safety reasons this variable is not available out-of-the box.
 To be able to use this variable, it must be explicitly added to the environment-variables.

 > Note that when you are using a Linux agent, you need to pass other environment variables that you want to use as well, because these are not available.
 To be able to use the `ArmOutputs` environment variable, it must be explicitly added to the environment-variables.